Discover mahogany decking costs and learn about material, labor, and installation factors to budget your new deck project with confidence.

 Pick the perfect plank parameters to design your dream deck

-The most common dimensions are 12 or 16 feet long, 5.5 inches wide, and 1 inch thick.
+Standard deck board dimensions are 16 feet long, 5.5 inches wide, and 1 inch thick, giving you a reliable starting point for your project.

 You’ve measured out the space to install a stylish cedar wood deck to host BBQs all summer long.
 However, it’s not just the overall deck size and material type you need to consider.
 There are a wide range of deck board sizes, and the one that’s best for your project depends on your budget, location, usage, and the final look you have in mind.
 Our guide will help you sort through the options.